SSTGroup/Cyclostationary-Signal-Processing/README.md

 Stefanie Horstmann: <stefanie.horstmann@sst.upb.de>

 # References
-\[1] S. Horstmann, D. Ramírez, and P. J. Schreier, "Detection of Almost-Cyclostationarity: An Approach Based on a Multiple Hypothesis Test", submitted in Proc.
+\[1] S. Horstmann, D. Ramírez, and P. J. Schreier, "Detection of Almost-Cyclostationarity: An Approach Based on a Multiple Hypothesis Test", Proc.
 Asilomar Conf.
 Signals, Systems and Computers, Pacific Grove, CA, USA, November 2017

 \[2] A. Pries, D. Ramírez, and P. J. Schreier, "LMPIT-inspired Tests for Detecting a Cyclostationary Signal in Noise with Spatio-Temporal Structure", https://arxiv.org/abs/1803.08791

+\[3] S. Horstmann, D. Ramirez, and P.J.
+Schreier, "Joint Detection of Almost-Cyclostationary Signals and Estimation of their Cycle Period", submitted in IEEE Signal Processing Letters, May 2017